 Now that you have an age-by-age toy guide with a variety of girls toys and boys toys, we want to emphasize on the importance of open-ended toys which are toys that can be played with in many ways and over many years.
 There is no age limit for these toys as children keep finding new ways to play with them in each age bracket.
 For example, blocks are open-ended toys because there is no one way to play with them; the child can create a house, road, or a pyramid.
 Open-ended toys result in open-ended play which evolves over time while encouraging children to create and problem-solve as they explore.
 Investing in a high-quality open-ended toy may cost more initially, but it will last longer and grow with your child, making it more cost-effective in the long run.
 Play is constantly reinvented when children dictate it, so the fun of open-ended toys never diminishes.
 Our favorite open-ended toys are from the Grimm’s and Wobbel collections.

 Our Play collection features toys made of natural materials for newborn babies to 8+ year children with open-ended toys having no age limit.
-Our aim is to provide parents a single portal for online shopping for kids with the widest collection of natural and inspiring toys.
+Our aim is to provide parents a single portal for online shopping for kids with the best toys for babies and best toys for children that are both natural and inspiring.

-The Crib is an online baby shop in Dubai, UAE that offers natural and inspiring products for babies and children.
+The Crib is an online baby shop in Dubai, UAE that offers only the best baby products and best kids products that are both natural and inspiring.